hjuinj/hjuinj.github.com/_posts/2015-10-17-first-post.md

 ---
-title : Once in a Lifetime...
-layout : post
-category : generic
+title : "Once in a Lifetime..." layout : post category : generic tags :
-tags : [mumble]
+- mumble
 ---

 The last time I wrote a blog post was too long ago.
 I was using this service called Qzone.